 Course Project

-• Example Pong game - Use this example game as a template for your project’s directory structure.
-It includes the source code for the Pong game, a test file, and the CMakeLists.txt file to build the executables and copy them and any required resources to the build\upload directory.
-Open VS Code in the root directory and you should be able to build and launch the game and test targets using CMake.
+• Example Pong game repo - Clone this repo, and then type git checkout v1.0.
+Use this example game as a template for your project’s directory structure.
+It includes the source code for the Pong game, a test file, and the CMakeLists.txt file.
+The CMakeLists.txt file defines three targets: game, tests, and doxygen_docs.
+These targets automatically download their dependencies (see below) and build their outputs in the build\release directory.

 Note: the game code does not showcase good object-oriented design.